sandeepsahanicodes/Frontend-Web-Development/README.md

 # Frontend-Web-Development
-Beginner Javascript udemy course of @jonasschmedtmann for frontend web development.
+Beginner JavaScript course projects and code for frontend web development by @jonasschmedtmann.